crimx/postcss-safe-important/README.md

 ## Why would I need it?

-> It's 2019 and you should probably look at shadow dom and web components first.
+> You should probably look at shadow dom and web components first.

 Quoted from [Cleanslate](http://cleanslatecss.com/#Why-would-I-need-it)